makers-for-life/makair/README.md

 You can find a list of all parts that should be 3D-printed, as well as the number of parts that should be printed for each one (pick the last active version for each part):

-- 1 x **Blower** — Print [all STL parts](./src/mechanics/parts/blower/fdm/stl) using the same printer (SLA or SLS; FDM discouraged);
+- 1 x **Blower** — Print [all STL parts](./src/mechanics/parts/blower/fdm/stl) using the same printer (SLA or SLS; FDM discouraged; 50 microns minimum);
+- 2 x **Pressure Valve** — Print [all STL parts](./src/mechanics/parts/pressure-valve/fdm/stl) using the same printer (SLA, SLS or FDM; 200 microns minimum);
+- 1 x **Oxygen Mixer** — Print the [STL part](./src/mechanics/parts/oxygen-mixer/fdm/stl) (SLA or SLS; FDM discouraged; 100 microns minimum);
+- 1 x TODO — air filter patient
+- 1 x TODO — air filter machine intake
+- 1 x TODO — air filter machine outtake
+- 1 x TODO — pneumatic connectors 1
+- 1 x TODO — pneumatic connectors 2
+- 1 x TODO — pneumatic connectors 3
+- 1 x TODO — pneumatic connectors 4

-If you are using your own proprietary blower — in addition to the parts above — please adjust the [Blower Holder](./src/mechanics/parts/blower-holder) CAD model and print it as well.
+If you are using your own proprietary blower — in addition to the parts above — please adjust the [Blower Holder](./src/mechanics/parts/blower-holder) CAD model and print it as well (this one prints well using a FDM printer at worst).

+Now that you got all parts printed, you may assemble them in the MakAir container box.
+We recommend that you build the container using laser-cut acrylic panels.
+You may find the container CAD model for [Fusion 360](./src/mechanics/container/molding/fusion) or as a [STEP file](./src/mechanics/container/molding/step).

+_Please ensure that you cut your acrylic panels using the same sizes than stated on our models; as those sizes are optimized to contain all required parts and electronics in the minimum amount of space._

-## 2️⃣ — Setup the electronics
+## 2️⃣ Setup the electronics

 🚧 (work in progress)

-## 3️⃣ — Flash the firmware
+## 3️⃣ Flash the firmware

 🚧 (work in progress)